carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 ~~~
 {: .output}

 This will produce a queue channel, `read_pair_ch` , containing nine elements.

 Each element is a tuple that has a string value (the file prefix matched, e.g `temp33_1`) and a list with the two files e,g. `[data/yeast/reads/etoh60_2_1.fq.gz, data/yeast/reads/etoh60_2_2.fq.gz]` .

 The asterisk character `*`, matches any number of characters (including none), and the `{}` braces specify a collection of subpatterns.
 Therefore the `*_{1,2}.fq.gz` pattern matches any file name ending in `_1.fq.gz` or `_2.fq.gz` .

-#### What if you want to capture more than a pair?
+What if you want to capture more than a pair?

-If you want to capture more than two files for a pattern you will need to change the default `size` argument to the number of expected matching files.
+If you want to capture more than two files for a pattern you will need to change the default `size` argument (the default value is 2) to the number of expected matching files.

-For Example:
+For example in the directory `data/yeast/reads` there are six files with the prefix `ref`.
+If we want to group (create a tuple) for all of these files we could write;

 ~~~
 read_group_ch = Channel.fromFilePairs('data/yeast/reads/ref{1,2,3}*',size:6)